nats-io/nats-site/content/contributing.md

 - Lively, polite, rapid technical debate is encouraged from everyone in the community.
 The outcome may be a rejection of the entire change.
 - Reviewers can indicate that a change looks suitable for merging with a comment such as: “I think this patch/pull/change looks good”, or, more succinctly, "LGTM" (looks good to me).
 - Generally we require LGTMs by at least two committers in order to approve a change for merge.
 There may be cases where this varies depending on size/scope/complexity of the change.
 - Sometimes, other changes will be merged which conflict with your pull request’s changes.
 The PR can’t be merged until the conflict is resolved.
-This can typically be resolved with `git pull --rebase origin master` and resolving the conflicts by hand, then pushing the result to your branch.
+This can typically be resolved with `git pull --rebase origin main` and resolving the conflicts by hand, then pushing the result to your branch.

 ### Closing Your Pull Request

-- If accepted, your pull request will be automatically closed once the change is merged into `master`
+- If accepted, your pull request will be automatically closed once the change is merged into `main`
 - If your pull request is rejected, the committers will close your PR.
 - If committers have requested changes or further information from you, and you do not respond within a reasonable timeframe, your PR may be closed at our discretion.